-She is currently in the final stages of her undergraduate degree at the LSE, studying for a BSc. in Environment and Development with a focus on human and social modern geographies such as migration, urbanisation and development trajectories.
+She has just graduated from the LSE, with a BSc. in Environment and Development focussed on human and social modern geographies such as migration, urbanisation and development trajectories.

 In her free time, she is an avid lacrosse player and dog agility handler to her surprisingly competitive West Highland White Terrier, enjoys cooking, travel and going to live music gigs.